List of The Wheel of Time characters: Anvaere Damodred

 Anvaere Damodred is a noblewoman in Cairhien and the sister of Moiraine Damodred.
 She is mentioned briefly in the prequel novel New Spring (2004).

 An expanded version of the character is portrayed by Lindsay Duncan in season two the Wheel of Time television adaptation, first appearing in the 2023 episode "What Might Be".
-Rand al'Thor and Selene infiltrate a society party, where Anvaere gives them some insider information about some of the other guests, and the queen of Cairhien herself.
-Moiraine appears on Anvaere's doorstep in "Daughter of the Night", having been away for many years, but is more focused on her need to find Rand in the city than with reconnecting with her sister.
+Rand al'Thor and Selene infiltrate a society party, where Anvaere gives them inside information about other guests, and the queen of Cairhien herself.
+Moiraine appears on Anvaere's doorstep in "Daughter of the Night", after being away for many years, but is more focused on her need to find Rand in the city than with reconnecting with her sister.
 Though Moiraine is the elder sibling, thanks to the One Power she appears much younger than Anvaere, who is quick to remind Moiraine that she has weathered much adversity since last they met.
 And as the local spymaster, Anvaere is able to lead Moiraine to Rand in time for her to help him escape the Forsaken Lanfear.
 Moiraine and Rand take refuge with Anvaere and her son Barthanes Damodred in "Damane".
 A frank conversation with Anvaere prompts Moiraine to change plans and allow Rand to confront Lanfear, rather than keep running.
 In "Eyes Without Pity", Anvaere lashes out at Moiraine when she rebuffs Barthanes's earnest efforts to reconnect with his aunt.
 Later, Moiraine gives encouragement to Barthanes, who will soon be king thanks to his engagement to the queen of Cairhien.
 In "Daes Dae'mar", Anvaere eavesdrops on a private conversation between Barthanes and the Aes Sedai Liandrin Guirale, revealing they are secretly Darkfriends.
 Their master, the Forsaken Ishamael, wishes Barthanes to murder the troublesome Moiraine, and Anvaere herself if necessary to keep their secret.
 Barthanes acts on his instructions to kill Moiraine, but is deceived and finds himself locked in a cell by his disgusted mother.
 Though he protests that his allegiance to the Dark One has made their fortune, Anvaere has already reported his crime to the authorities and sealed his fate.